 - Intellectual property.
 This is the value of licenses, leases, agreements, patents, processes, tooling and know-how, which are necessary to the successful operation of the business.
 Generally they would have cost time and money to accumulate, and would certainly cost time and money to duplicate.
 It is generally lumped in with "goodwill".

 - Goodwill.
 This is the difference between the value of the business on a "return-on-investment" basis, and the net value of the tangible and intellectual property assets.
 A business acquires an element of goodwill if it can demonstrate to your satisfaction a reasonable expectation of future super profits in excess of the value of the other assets, so that the return on the total investment in the business is financially viable.

-In Queensland, there is a standard Contract for purchase of a business, which enables you to secure the business, at the agreed price (effectively an option), with a nominal refundable deposit subject to a number of criteria, which you can set according to your circumstances.
+In most States, there is a standard Contract for purchase of a business, which enables you to secure the business, at the agreed price (effectively an option), with a nominal refundable deposit subject to a number of criteria, which you can set according to your circumstances.
 These can include:

 - Due diligence, whereby the Vendor allows you and/or your accountant access to all the books and records of the business, to verify all the vendors claims about the profitability and future viability of the business.

 - A trial period, whereby you can attend the premised for an agreed time to verify the takings of the business (applicable to cash businesses).